SquareBracketAssociates/Booklet-TestingInPharo/Chapters/XTDD/XTDD.md

 #### Define a method on the fly
 Now we are ready to create a method on the fly.
 Just press the button Create.
-You will get prompt for the class, pick up the class `Counter`.
+You will get prompted for the class: pick up the class `Counter`.

 The debugger will show you that the system created a generic method named `count:` for you.
 It is generic because there is no magic.
 As shown in Figure *@genericMethodDefined@*, this method is the following one: